 Over the last several years the use of ultrasound in sports and orthopedic medicine has grown rapidly.
 Cutting-edge sports medicine physicians now use ultrasound both to help diagnose injuries and to guide injections to make them more accurate and effective.

-Advantages of Diagnostic MSKUS
+Advantages of MSKUS Ultrasound-Guided Injections